LoughboroughTeam/HappyPig-Agent/README.md

 | **...** | ... | ... | ... |

 **Please add your contact information here!!!
-We will publish our github for the competition organizer soon, which may give them a bio for some work opportunities**
+We will publish our github for the competition organizer soon, which may give them a bio for some work opportunities.**

 ## 2.Reading Sharing